 - Alcohol is banned from all beaches within the state park.

 - The bluffs above Torrey Pines beach can be unstable.
-Do not set up beach sites too close to the cliffs.
+Best not to set up beach sites too close to the cliffs.

-- Rattlesnakes have been spotted at the park - be sure to stay on the trails and never try and touch a snake or any other wildlife.
+- Rattlesnakes have been spotted at the park - be sure to stay on the trails and never try to touch a snake or any other wildlife.